contao/docs-archive/api/hooks/updatePersonalData.md

 # updatePersonalData

 The `updatePersonalData` hook is triggered after a member has updated his personal data.
-It passes the frontend user, the updated data and the frontend module and does not expect a return value.
+It passes the front end user, the updated data and the front end module and does not expect a return value.

-Be aware that the frontend user object and the database has already been updated when this hook is triggered.
+Be aware that the front end user object and the database has already been updated when this hook is triggered.

 ## Parameters

 1. *FrontendUser* `$objUser`

-	The frontend user instance who changed his data.
+    The front end user instance who changed his data.

 2. *array* `$arrData`

     The submitted form data.

 3. *Module* `$objModule`

-	The frontend module of type `ModulePersonalData`.
+    The front end module of type `ModulePersonalData`.

 ## Example

 ```php
 <?php